September 7, 2023

 The third factor to consider is ongoing maintenance.
 Submeters are sturdy and long-lasting, but, like any equipment, they require upkeep to maintain a certain level of performance.
 Because of this, proactive maintenance is critical to ensuring your submetering system lasts its full lifecycle.

 There is a whole industry dedicated to utility collection, with the aim of increasing cost recovery on utility bills.
-But most problems that impair cost recovery occur earlier in the utility billing process, before the bill is even sent.
+However most problems that impair cost recovery occur earlier in the utility billing process before the bill is even sent.